Yannmm/yannmm.github.io/_posts/2024-5-27-ruby-tips.md

 - `Class Macro` looks like keywords, but are actually reguar class methods meant to be used in class definition.

 - `Class Methods` are actually methods lived in the class's singleton class.
-So there are three ways to define a class method:
+So there are four ways to define a class method:
   ```
   # a>
   def MyClass.a_class_method; end